bhanuteja-cds/bhanu_teja/index.md

 ## About Myself
-I am pursuing my PhD at Department of Computational and Data Sciences at Indian Institute of Science, Bangalore.
-The research topic is 'Modeling and simulation of turbulent free surface flows around ships and floating structures'
+I am a PhD student at Department of Computational and Data Sciences, Indian Institute of Science, Bangalore.
+The research topic is 'Modeling and simulation of turbulent free surface flows around ships and floating structures'.
+In the work I explore moving mesh and fixed grid techniques along with FSI(fluid structure interaction) coupling algorithms.
+Discontinuous Galerkin(DG) methods are explored for the numerical solution of advection equation encountered in fixed grid framework.
+Variational Multi Scale methods is used for turbulence modeling.
+Finite element method is used to numerically solve the coupled PDEs.
+Production level parallel (MPI based )C++ codes are developed in deal.ii(Differential Equations Analysis Library) framework and are shown to scale to thousands of processors

 ## Background
 I completed my dual degree in Civil Engineering from Indian Institute of Technology, Madras in 2008.
 My area of interests are Numerical methods and High performance computing.

-## Projects
+## Earlier Projects
-### Implementation of parallel algorithms for ship hydrodynamics problem
--  Improvement of upto 2X is obtained over Intel MKL Pardiso Solver in Sequential Case
--  Improvement of upto 10X is obtained for Graph coarsening operations when offloaded to GPU

 ### Development of probabilistic seismic hazard map of India
-- Implemented Encoder Decoder GRU based Model with different types of attention mechanisms and Pointer Generator Networks.
-- Rouge Score (F1-Score) of 31.17 is obtained on summarizing small paragraphs

 ## Skills
 - object oriented programming with C++